algbio/SBWT/README.md

 ./build/bin/sbwt search -i index.sbwt -q example_data/queries.fastq -o out.txt
 ```

 This prints for each query of length n in the input a line containing n-k+1 space-separated integers, which are the ranks of the columns representing the k-mer in the index.
 If the k-mer is not found, -1 is printed.
-If the index was built with `--streaming-support`, the faster streaming query algorithm is automatically used.
+If the index was built streaming support (which is the default), the faster streaming query algorithm is automatically used.
 The full options are:

 ```
 Query all k-mers of all input reads.